WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Shark Reproduction.md

 Intercourse Is A Terrible Way For A Species To Reproduce And If You Thought About It For FIve Seeconds Youd Probably Agree Most Non-Mammalian Animals (From What I Know) Dont Even Engage In Intersourse And Have Other Ways Of Combining Male And FEmale Gametes
 BUT Thats Besides The Point
-teh point IS that Some Sharks Being Hermaphroditic And Some Being Asexual Is The Peak Of Reproductive Practices If You Need To Reproduce You Always Can
+teh point IS that Some [[Skull/Concentrated Brain/Random Facts/Sharks/Sharks\|Sharks]] Being Hermaphroditic And Some Being Asexual Is The Peak Of Reproductive Practices
+If You Need To Reproduce You Always Can
 You Can Get A More Biodiverse Offspring Or Just Get Something That You Know Already Works Also CAn You Imagine That As A Human Pairing?